Yann-Erik de Lanlay: Rosenborg

 At 17 July 2015, Rosenborg announced that they had agreed with Viking for a transfer.
 De Lanlay signed a four-year contract with Rosenborg.

 Return to Viking

 On 23 December 2019, de Lanlay returned to Viking, signing a four-year contract with the club.
+He left the club after the 2025 season.

+Sandnes Ulf

+On 26 February 2026, de Lanlay signed a one-year contract with Sandnes Ulf.

 International career

 De Lanlay was first called up for the Norwegian national team for the friendly matches against South Africa and Zambia in January 2013, and made his debut when he replaced Erik Huseklepp as a substitute at half time in the 1-0 victory against South Africa.